-He tried to rise, to smash his fist into the fuckers face, but all that happened was he fell back wheezing.
+With the last of his strength John tried to smash his fist into the grinning kid’s face, but all that happened was he fell back wheezing.

 ‘You’ve had your drink, now play, John.
-Or would you prefer my children start early?’
+Or would you prefer my own children start early?’

-It was all he had left as the last of the air inside him sobbed out in gasps, and he tried to find the strength to do something, anything.
+The last of the air inside him sobbed between his teeth as he tried to find the power to do something, anything.

 John’s last hope that he was making this all up as he shivered somewhere waiting for dawn vanished.
-He could feel the breath of the things that had crawled from the trees all round him even if he couldn’t see them; full of little deaths that smelt fouler than road kill.
+The breath of the things that had crawled from the trees was all round him now so close he could feel it on his cheek.

 ‘What are you really?’

-‘Homeless for now at least until you make me what I need again, now play.’
+‘Homeless,’ said the Amadan Na Bruidhne, ‘for now at least until you give me what I need to return, now play.’

-The Amdan na Bruidhne watched the sack of meat opposite for a minute.
-It was bored already; the stupid formality, performed once a year until it could replace what its Mother had stolen grew more dull with every passing century.
-But, then she hadn’t gotten tired of the punishment yet, every year she took a different part.
+The thing hiding in the kid’s body watched the sack of meat opposite.
+It was bored already; the stupid formality, performed once a year until it could replace what its Mother had stolen from it grew more dull with every passing century.
+But, then she hadn’t gotten tired of the punishment yet, every year it was a different organ.

 John’s eyes glazed; his lips drawing back as the lights in the house flickered and went out.
-Finally, his hands fell in his lap.
+Finally, his hands fell still.

 ‘Too bad, John.
 It was a good game.’